-DHCS has provided uniform NOABD templates which must not be modified, revised, or otherwise changed (except where permitted by specific SAPC or DHCS policy to provide additional detail).
+DHCS has provided uniform NOABD templates which must not be modified, revised, or otherwise changed.

 Several SAPC units make decisions regarding NOABD.
 These decision makers are not incentivized or rewarded to issue adverse decisions.
 The goal is to ensure appropriate utilization of SUD resources, NOT intended to screen out patients for needed services or create unnecessary burden for providers.